Skip to content

 The truth was I was already beginning to get the measure of the place and realised that , (and this was 30 years before computer simulation games like Duke Nukem or Doom), I was in some kind of a sandbox, a surreal experimental location where my own actions held consequences and my own particular decisions would or could either harm or reward me depending upon how I read and understood the rules of this, potentially, dangerous but fascinating environment.

-Sure, as a teenage skinhead lieutenant back in Yeovil , I had already amassed concepts of leadership, guiding and inspiring others on the football terraces or during away game street fights but this was subtly different.
-This was a hostile environment I didn’t, occasionally, visit with peers and fellow skins before returning to safety; rather, this was a live or die aggressive environment where I would rise or fall based on my own unique comprehension of the threats and opportunities I faced and how I chose to deal with them.
+Sure, as a teenage skinhead lieutenant back in Yeovil , I had already perfected an art of leadership in guiding and inspiring, typically, 50 – 150 others skins physically (and vocally) on the football terraces or during away game street fights but this was subtly different.
+This was a hostile environment I didn’t just visit briefly once each weekend for a bit of sport with my fellow skinheads.
+Rather, this was a live, 24/7 aggressive and dynamic environment where I would rise or fall based on my own unique comprehension of the threats and opportunities I faced and how I chose to deal with them.

 That evening, after tea, there was an English lesson where that very journey began proper and in earnest.

-I’d only been in the facility 48 hours but I was already starting the process of excelling, evaluating the worth and weight of my peers and moving myself up the hierarchy.
+I’d only been in the facility 24 hours but was already starting the process of perfecting the tasks expected of me while closely evaluating the worth, weight and measure of any threats my peers might pose.

 Tomorrow, I would learn what tasks I would be given for the duration of my incarceration.

-Would I join the great unwashed working, sweating out in the gardens in the 1976 heat?
-Or would I, in only the 48 hours I’d had to impress the “screws”, have done enough to earn some greater, more satisfying role within the complex?
+Would I join the great unwashed working while sweating out in the gardens in the severe 1976 heat?
+Or would I, in just those brief 48 hours, have done enough in forcing my own will to have earned a right to perform some greater or more satisfying role within the complex?

 I would also learn which dormitory I would be living in for the following 3 months – with up to 70 other inmates.